All Episodes

 I'm still getting people, by the way, who say, oh, they're not called roundabouts, they're called rotaries.

-And then when I said they were called rotaries, I got people saying they're not called rotaries, they're called traffic circles.
+And then when I said they were called rotaries, I got people saying, they're not called rotaries, they're called traffic circles.

-That's so they slip under your radar, it makes it sound like it fits in.
+It makes it sound like it fits in.

 You don't know that it's some sinister foreign concept imported from a neighboring state.

-Uh it's like uh soda pop.
+It's like soda pop.

 Some people say soda, some people say pop.

-It's varies from region to region.
+It varies from region to region.

 Why do you think this thing is given a different name in every state?

-A shimmering white cloud hovering over the mountains of Kinsman North and Kinsman South, as seen in this photo taken in Benton, New Hampshire.
+A shimmering white cloud hovering over the mountains of Kinsman North and Kinsman South as seen in this photo taken in Benton, New Hampshire.

 It's a beautiful thing.